haltu/muuri/README.md

 * **options.instant** &nbsp;&mdash;&nbsp; *boolean*
   * Should the items be shown/hidden instantly without any possible animation?
   * Default value: `false`.
   * Optional.
+* **options.syncWithLayout** &nbsp;&mdash;&nbsp; *boolean*
+  * Should we wait for the next layout's calculations (which are potentially async) to finish before starting the visibility animations?
+By default this option is enabled so that the visibility animations are triggered in sync with the layout animations.
+If that's not needed set this to `false` and the visibility animations will begin immediately.
+  * Default value: `true`.
+  * Optional.
 * **options.onFinish** &nbsp;&mdash;&nbsp; *function*
   * An optional callback function that is called after all the items are shown/hidden.